-There can be two different outputs from SOSD: the first one is an awesome total way of working for a product development organization, including a proposed product development method that is suitable for the domain of the organization, where of course all the organizational principles are fulfilled from start.
-For the domain of big software systems, TDSD is the recommended product (system) development method, and in the blog post series about TDSD, also two different implementation plans (under construction) can be found; when transforming from waterfall or a scaled agile way of working.
-The other one proposes how to dissolve the organizational problems and their found root causes, or just some of the root causes.
+The first one is an awesome total way of working (method) for a product development organization, a proposed product development method that is suitable for the domain of the organization, where of course all the organizational principles are fulfilled from start.
+For the domain of big software systems, TDSD for software is the recommended product (system) development method, and in the article series about TDSD, two different implementation plans can be found; when transforming from waterfall or a scaled agile way of working, has also been added.
+The other output from SOSD proposes how to dissolve the organizational problems, by solving their found root causes, or just some of the root causes.

 Overview of SOSD

-If the organization needs help from scratch or there are too many root causes to dissolve, SOSD will, depending on many different parameters, propose the way forward for the portfolio, the line hierarchy, and the virtual structures, as well as propose an appropriate way of working for the actual product development; waterfall with projects, Lean Product Development and TDSD – Test-Driven Systems Design (under construction), The reason for these proposals and no others, depends on that they neatly handle all our Organizational Principles for their respective domain where they are the most appropriate, which we will explain more about further below.
+If the organization needs help from scratch or there are too many root causes to dissolve, SOSD will therefore, depending on many different parameters, propose the way forward for the portfolio, the line hierarchy, and the virtual structures, as well as propose an appropriate way of working for the actual product development; waterfall with projects, Lean Product Development and TDSD – Test-Driven Systems Design (under construction).
+The reason for these proposals and no others, depends on that they neatly handle all our Organizational Principles for their respective domain where they are the most appropriate, which we will explain more about further below.
 For small scale software with high uncertainty (of the customer need), the proposal is Agile with MVPs.
 This means that all organizational principles cannot be properly fulfilled from start, which is a deliberate choice, but that is fixed through the later needed refactoring, or a completely new product.
 When an organization is transformed (redesigned) from scratch, the recommendation is still to do a SPPA, since there can be root causes from normal problems, or root causes that can be easily fixed, making the organization more efficient to some degree right away.